berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ## Builder
 Builder aligns the current state of the infrastructure with the desired state.
 It calls methods on `terraformer`, `ansibler`, `kube-eleven` and `kuber` in order to manage the infrastructure.
-Builder also takes care of deleting nodes from kubernetes cluster by finding difference between `desiredState` and `currentState`.
+It follows that Builder also takes care of deleting nodes from a kubernetes cluster by finding differences between `desiredState` and `currentState`.

 ### API
 ```
-This service is gRPC client, thus it does not provide any API
+This service is a gRPC client, thus it does not provide any API
 ```

 ### Flow